 The dress code for meetings with sponsors will be khaki pants or shorts and a button-down or collared shirt.
 Team members are expected to wear close-toed shoes to these meetings.
 It is important that the team conveys professionalism to the sponsor.

 For senior design day, the team is expected to be in business professional attire.
-This will include a uniform color suit blazer, pants, and button-down shirt.
+This will include a uniformly colored blazer, pants, and button-down shirt.

 Attendance Policy

 The team will meet four times a week.
-There will be two twenty-minute meetings and two meetings that are an hour long.
-The twenty-minute meetings are designed so that each team member can update the rest of the team on their current plans, progress, priorities, and difficulties.
-These meetings are designed to give the team a high-level direction to focus efforts.
-The hour-long meetings are designed so that the team can collaborate and work together on plans and deliverables.
-The team believes that this structure will provide the most productivity.
+Three of these meetings will be the aforementioned “Scrum” meetings on Monday, Wednesday, and Friday.
+The fourth meeting consists of a regular meeting on Wednesday nights at 7pm, where the entire AIAA Zenith club meets to work on the rocket.

 Based on “When2Meet” data the twenty-minute meetings will be on Monday from 5:00PM to 5:20PM and on Friday from 3:00PM to 3:20PM.
 The hour-long meetings will occur on Tuesdays and Thursdays from 7:30PM to 8:30PM.
 Wednesdays are reserved for individual work and for AIAA meetings.